 Topics unique to the teaching of science at the secondary level.
 Emphasis on recent curriculum developments in science and on laboratory supervision.
 Off-campus site visit required.
 Prerequisites: Admission to SOE, and a grade of 2.00 or better in EDU 262 or ECE 266 and EDU 267.
-(Offered in fall.)
+(Offered in fall of even academic years.)